Techan (MH525v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Techan (“Stone Home,” or perhaps "Someone's Home") is attested here as a man’s name.
+This black-line drawing of the simplex glyph for the personal name Techan (“A Dwelling Place” or perhaps "Someone's Home") is attested here as a man’s name.
 It shows a frontal view of a typical house (calli) or home (chantli).
 In this case, the latter (-chan) is indicated by the gloss.
-The start to the name (Te-) possibly refers to the home being built of stone (tetl), but there are no obvious signs that say "stone."
-The building still has beams that seem to be of wood.
-The bottom part of each upright beam is painted black.
+The start to the name (Te-) is a nonspecific object pronoun saying that this home belongs to someone else.

 Description, Credit: